Grove, Nottinghamshire: Castle Hill Wood

 The situation is particularly noted in some of the oldest maps of Nottinghamshire, under the appellation of 'Little Gringley Castle."

 "This place has occupied the attention of antiquarians for a long period, in attempting to fix upon it as the Segelocum, mentioned in the Itenerary of Antoninus.
 Camden, in his first edition of the Britannia, had fixed this station at Eaton, but afterwards, it is said, he changed his opinion in favour of Littleborough.
 Mr. Horsley, also decidedly says "Segelocum or Agelocum, as called in two iters, is certainly Littleborough.
 Dr. Gale was of the same opinion; and Pegge, in his British Topography, seems to coincide therewith.
 To such an host of observations and conjectures, I cannot presume to add any thing, save that of recording an humble opinion in favour of that given by Mr. Horsley.

 In 1684, when the inclosures between the bridge and town were first ploughed up, many coins of Nerva, Trajan, Hadrian, Constantine, &c. were found, together with intaglios of agate, and cornelian, the finest coloured urns, and paterae, some wrought in basso relievo, with the workman's name generally impressed on the inside of the bottom; also a discus, or quoit, with an emperor's head embossed upon it.
 Again, in 1718, two very handsomely moulded altars were dug up, and in 1759, the drawing of another was communicated to the Society of Antiquaries.
 A curious tassera, or tally, was also found near this place; these tallies were supposed to have been used in the Roman armies, to distinguish each other from the enemy, and for setting the nightly watch."

 On this road, between Leverton and Littleborough, formerly existed a stone bridge, about the repairs of which, several disputes arose.
 In 1253, the court of Oswardbeck was held at Sturton, when an inquisition was taken, as to whether the inhabitants of Sturton and Fenton, or the abbot of Welbeck should repair it; the jurors gave it in favour of the abbot.
-Another inquisition was likewise held at Retford, in 1290, when the jury............